-Join them for a weekend of free family fun!
+Join them for free family fun!
 Children and adult costume contest, pet costume contest, pumpkin decorating, food, games and entertainment.

 Sponsored by Jacksonville Rotary Club at the Morgan County Fairgrounds.
 Come out for children and adult games, weenier dog race, wine and beer tasting, washers tournament, entertainment by The Waterloo German Band and The Heidelberg German Band as they perform music in the tradition of the German Beer Hall playing polkas, waltzes and big band music from the 1920's to 1980's pop music.
 DJ music will play through the rest of the day.

-Annual Downtown Celebration
+5th Annual Downtown Celebration